What is a TXDOT/TXDMV Number?

 Small Bus Operators $500,000

-Vehicles with the capabilities to transport more than 15 but less than 26 passengers
+Operators of vehicles with the capacity to transport more than 15 but less than 26 passengers

 -